 Period: January 2019 (date of previous audit) to October 2020 Scope: Activities covered under the approved EMPr, within the area of current disturbance.
 Important: A number of commitments within the EMPr were specifically included for the larger scale mine.
 While these commitments have been captured within this audit report, if they are currently not applicable due to the current location and scale of mining activities, it has been highlighted as being valid but currently not applicable.
 Purpose: Compliance with the conditions of the Environmental Authorisation (the EMPr) and Evaluation of the adequacy and implementation of the approved EMPr.
-Methodology / Procedure: Review of the approved EMPr and approval letter prior to the site assessment.
-Site inspection on foot and by vehicle.
-Documentation review of pre-requested documents (based on EMPr commitments).
-Evaluation Criteria: The commitments in the 2016 amended EMPr, and Industry "best practice" with regards to environmental management.
+Methodology / Procedure: Review of the approved EMPr and approval letter prior to the site assessment of the site asses Evaluation Criteria: The commitments in the 2016 amended EMPr, and Industry "best practice" with regards to environmental management.